 Bugs take up a massive portion of the planet’s animal population.
 And many of them are dangerous to humans.
 It takes only a few details like these to get filmmakers’ imaginations running wild.
 That, if anything, is what has led to the creation of the bug horror subgenre.
 While animal attack/nature run amok movies have their own corner of the horror world, there are certainly enough features about bugs to make up their own niche.

 Within said niche, there are actually quite a few interesting movies.
 From ‘50s creature features to schlocky straight-to-video affairs.
-Below are some of the most endearing horror films about bugs that will get under your skin.
+Below are some of the most endearing horror films about bugs that are sure to get under your skin.

 Starring Gunnar Hansen, Mosquito is a fun, campy, no-budget romp that is probably way more entertaining than it should be.
-There are a few truly inventive kills and more than a couple of moments that will leave you gaping at the screen in total disbelief of what you’re seeing.
+There are a few truly inventive kills and more than a couple of moments that will leave you gaping at the screen in total disbelief at what you’re seeing.
 That, I think, is the lasting charm of Mosquito.
-All these years later, I still can’t believe a flick about such a cheesy subject decided it needed to go as far as it did.
+All these years later, I still can’t believe a flick about such a cheesy subject got made.

 Earth vs. The Spider